2ndkauboy/unique-title-checker/README.md

 * Time invested for this release: 30min

 ### 1.5.0 ###
-* Improve the translation for langs having "multiple singulars" (e.g. RU)
+* Improve the translation for languages having "multiple singulars" (e.g. RU)
 * Time invested for this release: 45min

 ### 1.4.1 ###